ignaceprosper/neptune_final_project/readme.md

 OK, here we go.

-# Hmm... still don't have a good title
+# Phylogeny of HCN channels across Metazoa

 ## Introduction and Goals

-Goal : I want to build a phylogenetic tree for the HCN channel gene family, with a broad taxon sampling.
+Goal : I want to build a phylogenetic tree for the HCN channel gene family, with a taxon sampling representing at least the major clades of Metazoa.
-This should reveal patterns of orthology and paralogy.
+Before this, I need to identify more orthologs of HCN, based on the currently described HCN channels.
-By doing so, I want to learn how to search for and browse such data, to build and interpret trees.
+This project should be an occasion to learn how to search for and browse such data, how to identify homolog genes, and to build and interpret trees.

 Methods : Text file reformatting + tree building program

-Data : annotated HCN gene sequences from online available genomes
+Data : annotated or not-yet-annotated HCN gene sequences from online available genomes

 ## Methods

+The starting point is a set of 6 protein sequences, identified as HCN homologs in [1].

 The tools I used were...
 See analysis files at (links to analysis files).